Menditect/documentation/additional/01-howtos/04-design-tests/frontend-test-find-locator.md

 This document describes how to find a Locator when designing a Frontend Test.

+When designing a Frontend test, defining the right Locator(s) is not always simple.
+For background information about this challenge, consult the [Knowledge base docs](../../knowledge-base/frontend-testing-for-mendix-devs#locator-challenges).

 Make sure to first [prepare the Mendix model for the Frontend Test](../configure-mta/prepare-frontend-test), and [host a Playwright Browser](../../installation/install-playwright-browser).